skills/introduction-to-codeql/.github/steps/1-step.md

 Here are some of the options the default configuration provides:

-- **Languages:** Supported languages will automatically detected in your repository and scanning will be enabled.
+- **Languages:** Supported languages will automatically be detected in your repository and scanning will be enabled.

 - **Query suites:** A list of the available suites of patterns that will be used.
 The **Default** or **Extended** are provided automatically.